 Don't forget to check out our daily activities, talks and tours in addition to the special spring half-term fun below.
-Most activities are included with your garden or farmyard ticket.
+Activities are from 25 May - 2 June unless otherwise noted.

 In the garden